FailAcademy/learning/adp-london/_slides/week-01/02-intro-to-react.md

 The `key` attribute helps React keep track of **dynamic children** (i.e. where child items may be added, removed, re-sorted, etc.).

-Even if your children aren't going to change in any way, React will complain to you in the browser console if you don't add a unique `key` for each item.
+Even if your children aren't going to change in any way, **React will complain** to you in the browser console if you don't add a unique `key` for each item.

-Using the array index is sufficient, but other unique values can be used for keys too.
+**Note:** Using the array item's **index is not ideal** (because these can change), so other unique values should be used for keys if possible.

 ---